mohamedmhussein/python-p3-cli-project-budget-tracker/README.md

 - Delete expense and category records.
 - Seed sample data for testing purposes.

+## Contributing

+Contributions to the Budget Tracker CLI are welcome!
+If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the repository.

+## License

+This project is licensed under the [MIT License](https://github.com/mohamedmhussein/python-p3-cli-project-budget-tracker/blob/main/LICENSE).

 ### What Goes into a README?

 This README should serve as a template for your own- go through the important